nsidn98/Policy-Stitching/README.md

 `export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libGLEW.so`.

 ## Modified Models

-XML files for Jaco robot with a ball and a block
+* XML files for Jaco robot with a ball and a block.
+* Go to `/opt/anaconda3/envs/py35/lib/python3.5/site-packages/gym/envs` to view and modify the xml/python files for some environment.